bmenrigh/aoc_2025/README.md

 I explained the vector problem to ChatGPT and had it write a pure-python Gaussian elimination-based solution.
 I *strongly* suspect that I've overlooked some nice "trick" because the problem is much simpler than general vectors (the basis vectors are always 0s and 1s).

+**UPDATE**
+What a journey!
+I've now solved part 2 with my own code!

+My initial search code `solve_b.py` was a typical backtracking search approach (iterative-deepening DFS) and had no hope of completing in a reasonable amount of time.

+My second attempt `solve_b_mitm.py` was to use a meet-in-the-middle approach by extending the iterative deepening to search from both ends at the same time.
+Although this is a **dramatic** speedup, the memory need is greater than 128GB so my system couldn't run it.

+My third attempt `solve_b_pidx.py` was to change the searching from per-button to per-index.
+This approach allows for much more pruning of the search space and in practice was much faster.
+Even so, the problem was too big and this could would have taken days to complete (and possibly years).

+Finally with `solve_b_linalg.py`, I learned the linear algebra to replicate the working solution ChatGPT wrote.
+I spent some time trying to understand exactly how ChatGPT's code worked, but ultimately abandoned that as I found a number of obvious inefficiencies in it that I wanted to avoid.
+It paid off as my solution is about 15 times faster that ChatGPT's.

+I found the algorithmic mechanics of row reduction rather easy to both understand and program.
+Unfortunately I didn't understand conceptually what row reduction was *actually doing* for quite some time.
+I found the "pivot" terminology and explanation ChatGPT spat out quite hard to follow.
+Only after many bugs and other issues did I finally start to understand how to use the reduced matrix to form solutions.
+Only once I'd understood the details in my own way did it become easy to get the program correct and fast.

 Part 1: `13ms`
+Part 2: `600ms (solve_b_linalg.py)`

 ## Day 11: \*\*